Xerbin/Migel/README.md

 Migel is a programming language designed to be **simple**, **clear**, and **JS-compatible** — and I *really* mean that last part!

-> 💡 **VIBE CODED !!!**
+> 💡 **vibe coded**
-> This first version of Migel was written entirely by AI!
-I'm planning to rewrite the whole project myself soon — just wanted to keep it 100% transparent. 🔮
+> This version of Migel is written by AI!
+I'm rewriting the whole project myself — just wanted to keep it 100% transparent. 🔮

 ---